mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

-There are many ways to look at the data from here.
+There are numerous ways to interpret the data.
-In the next section, I'll continue analysis, but momentarily take a step back to format our results in an easy to manipulate format (dataframes).
+In the following section, I continue the analysis but briefly pause to organize our results into a user-friendly format, specifically dataframes.
-As well we'll see that our solution is not quite what we thought it was.
+We'll also discover that our solution is not exactly as we initially perceived.

 # Analysis

 Let's look at the results in greater detail.
-It was easy to store the runs with dataclasses but they're not that easy to analyze on the fly.
+It was easy to store the runs with dataclasses, but they're not that easy to analyze on the fly.
 An easier way to work with the data in this case is to flatten it and place it inside a dataframe.

 *You might wonder why I didn't just put it in a dataframe in the first place.